openresty/lua-resty-balancer/README.markdown

 Find an id by the `key`, same key always return the same `id` in the same `obj`.

-The second return value `index` is the index in the chash circle of the hash value of the `key`
+The second return value `index` is the index in the chash circle of the hash value of the `key`.

 [Back to TOC](#table-of-contents)